 Bluebells at Clumber Park

-'For me, the word 'bluebell' signals that spring is underway with a shimmering blue carpet overhung with fresh green foliage.
-At Clumber Park, they usually look perfect for St. George's Day.' - Christopher Margrave, head gardener at Clumber Park
+The word 'bluebell' signals that spring is underway with a shimmering blue carpet overhung with fresh green foliage.
+At Clumber Park, they usually look perfect for St. George's Day.

 The appropriately named 'Bluebell Wood' at Clumber Park is transformed in springtime.
 The carpet of intense blue under the opening tree canopy is one of our greatest woodland spectacles.